What it means to you

 Data portability

 This allows you to ask for personal data to be given in an electronic form to be used in or transferred to another organisation’s electronic processing system.
-This only applies if the lawful basis is a contract with you or you gave your consent.
+This only applies if the lawful basis for the processing is a contract with you or consent.

 Erasure

-Where we rely on your consent as your legal basis to process your personal data, you have the right to withdraw your consent and ask for your data to be deleted.
-As explained above, we will not rely on consent in many cases to process your information.
+In the few instances where as a public authority the council relies on your consent as our legal basis to process your personal data, you have the right to withdraw your consent and ask for your data to be deleted.
+As explained above, however, we will not rely on consent in most cases to process your information.

 Automated decisions and profiling